Udon171/fam-star-quizary/readme.md

 - **GitHub**: For JS quiz inspiration(e.g., other quiz apps).

 ### Framework
-- No full frameworks (e.g., React) i'm used to keep the project lightweight.
+- No full frameworks (e.g., React) I am used to keeping the project lightweight.
 Future iterations may consider React for mobile support.

 ### Tools
 - **Microsoft Visio**: For creating wireframes.